14.1 C

 Patricia Seabright has spent over 20 years helping business leaders build successful sales teams and sales professionals communicate more effectively with their customers and colleagues.

-Patricia Seabright – Author, Coach, Consultant @ Archimedes Consulting
+Patricia Seabright – Author, Coach, Consultant at Archimedes Consulting